amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 ### Search by a square

-you can search activities within a given area by providing the cardinals : north, west, south, and east.
+You can search activities within a given area by providing the coordinates: North, West, South, and East.

 ```bash
 curl https://test.api.amadeus.com/v1/shopping/activities/by-square?north=41.397158&west=2.160873&south=41.394582&east=2.177181